-The work was partially supported by the following projects: AI@Trento, FBK-Unitn (GDT), MUR PNRR project FAIR - Future AI Research (PE00000013) funded by the NextGenerationEU (AP, BL and MZ) Horizon Europe Programme, grant number 101120237 - ELIAS (AP and BL) and grant number 101120763 - TANGO (AP, BL and KT).
-Funded by the European Union.
+The work was partially supported by the following projects: AI@Trento, FBK-Unitn (for GdT), MUR PNRR project FAIR - Future AI Research (PE00000013) funded by the NextGenerationEU (for AP, BL,MZ), Horizon Europe Programme, grant #101120237-ELIAS (for AP, BL) and grant #101120763-TANGO (for AP, BL, KT).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HaDEA).
 Neither the European Union nor the granting authority can be held responsible for them.